Hearing Care Is Health Care!

 Our hearing is just as important for our well-being as our teeth and eyes, and should be checked regularly.
-Even if you’ve never noticed hearing difficulties, scheduling a baseline hearing test is a good idea.
+Even if you've never noticed hearing difficulties, scheduling a baseline hearing test is a good idea.
 This baseline evaluation will give you definitive information about your hearing abilities, and allow your audiologist to track any changes in hearing over time.
+Testing of all ages takes about 45 min. to 1 hour and is completely painless.

 Adult Hearing Evaluations